EMCC SENIOR PRACTITIONER IN COACHING

-We chose to become accredited by EMCC, as we felt that EMCC’s competency framework best matched those of therapists who want to coach and provides the flexibility you want for the clients you want.
+I chose to become accredited by EMCC, for the programme as I felt that EMCC’s competency framework best matched those of therapists who want to coach and provides the flexibility you want for the clients you want.

 What this means to you as a delegate on a Therapist to Coach accredited programme is that you can be confident that you will be supported to develop the knowledge, skills and competence to coach to the highest professional standards.